-2. Now navigate to Network Adapters area and find your adapter and then right click on it.
+2. Now, navigate to the Network Adapters area, find your adapter, and right-click on it.
 Click on Disable button.

 Method #20 Fix Unidentified Network Message by Resetting Your Router

-Many users have claimed that they succeeded to solve the issue of Unidentified Network by changing the configuration of their router.
-As this error can occur due to some issues with the router’s configuration.
+Many users have claimed that they solved Unidentified Network by changing their router’s configuration, as this error can occur due to problems with the router’s confrouter’sn.
 So if you are also facing this issue, reset your router by pressing the reset button on your router.

-Also, you can go to the router’s configuration page and reset it from there.
-Remember that this process will change all of your settings to default, so you need to change all your settings again according to your preference.
+Also, you can go to the router’s confrouter’sn page and reset it from there.
+Remember that this process will change all your settings to default, so you need to change all your settings again according to your preference.

 Method #21 Change the Location of Your Computer

-Sometimes, WiFi signals get obstructed on specific areas and this leads to Unidentified network messages to appear on your computer screens.
-If you also have a WiFi connection and you are facing this problem then shift your computer to a different location to resolve your issue.
+Sometimes, WiFi signals get obstructed in specific areas, leading to Unidentified network messages appearing on your computer screens.
+If you also have a WiFi connection and face this problem, shift your computer to a different location to resolve your issue.